linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

     provider-linode   True        True      xpkg.upbound.io/linode/provider-linode:v0.0.7   15s
     ```

-1. Create a Kubernetes manifest for deploying a new Linode Compute instance.
+1. Create a Kubernetes manifest file (e.g. `deployment.yml`) for deploying a new Linode Compute instance.
 This is where you start leveraging Crossplane and the Linode provider to provision resources.

     In this example manifest, you need to replace a few values with ones specific to your needs and your Linode account credentials: